rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_ONEXPLOSION (hs_onexplosion.int)`

-Runs when Fallout is checking all the tiles within the explosion radius for targets before an explosion occurs.<br>
+Runs when Fallout is checking all the tiles within the explosion radius for targets before an explosion occurs.\
 The tile checking will be interrupted when 6 additional targets (critters) are received.

 ```